 5. There are about 50 cats employed in the State Hermitage.
 Their main responsibility is to protect the items from rats and mice.
 Each cat has its own passport with a picture.

-6. In order to become a licensed guide in the museum, one should finish special courses, which cost about 23000 RUB (489 EUR) and pass strict exams.
+6. In order to become a licensed guide in the museum, one should finish special courses and pass strict exams.

 Address of the Hermitage St. Petersburg: 2, Palace Square, St. Petersburg, Russia.